stac-utils/pystac/README.md

 after that date.

 Note that while we support Python 3.10.\*, wheels for the `orjson` library are not always immediately available for all platforms.
-If you install PySTAC with the `orjson` extra, you may need to have the Rust toolchain installed in order to build the package from source.
+If you install PySTAC with the `orjson` extra, you may need to have the Rust toolchain installed (e.g. via [rustup](https://rustup.rs/)) in order to build the package from source.

 PySTAC has a single required dependency (`python-dateutil`).